SparseOpt/sparseopt.github.io/_pages/about.md

 <font size=4>
 <div style="text-align:justify">
 <a style="font-size: 16px; font-weight: bold;color:#015697" href="https://github.com/ShenglongZhou/CSpack" target="_blank">SparseOpt</a> aims to accelerate the development of numerical toolboxes for sparse optimization and provides a platform on which users can test a wide range of sparse optimization problems.
 Please see <a style="font-size: 16px; font-weight: bold;color:#015697" href="" target="_blank">menu-of-SparseOpt</a>  for more details.
-The current version of this toolbox is made up of the following solers:
+The current version of this toolbox is made up of the following solvers:
 </div>
 </font>